 Water-based activity is a way of life in the NWT, and community members often swim/recreate in multiple different bodies of water.
 Proximity and ease of access can cause an increase in accidents.

-We believe in the benefits of water-based recreation, and our goal is to promote participation in aquatic events and programming within the MRA region because basic aquatic literacy is essential!
+We believe in the benefits of water-based recreation.
+Our goal is to promote participation in aquatic events and programming within the MRA region because basic aquatic literacy is essential!

 programming can be adapted to meet the unique needs of each community.